what a funeral might cost

 We pride ourselves in our continuity of service, it is our intention that your Funeral Director will personally look after you and your family throughout.
 Very occasionally this may not be possible, your Funeral Director will then introduce you to one of their experienced colleagues to look after you.

-This represents the use of our Mercedes Hearse for the conveyance of the coffin and uniformed professional bearers.
-We are also able to arrange alternative vehicles, subject to availability (see Vehicles) including Horse Drawn Hearses, Motorbike Hearses, 4×4 Land Rovers, VW Campers, Vintage and New Rolls Royce Hearses and Limousines, different coloured vehicles are also available – simply contact us for more details.
+This represents the use of our distinctive blue Mercedes Hearse for the conveyance of the coffin and blue uniformed professional staff to add a modern, yet traditionally stylish touch to all our funerals.
+We are also able to offer blue Mercedes S Class Saloons to transport family, if wished.
+Alternative vehicles can be arranged, subject to availability (see Vehicles) including Horse Drawn Hearse, Motorbike Hearse, 4×4 Land Rovers, VW Campers, Vintage and New Rolls Royces or different coloured vehicles.
+Simply contact us for more details.

 Conveying the deceased in a sensitive and dignified manner into our care from the place of death, using professionally trained members of the Richard Steel & Partners team and our specialist vehicle.
 Charge may vary with distance and time involved.